-The Texas // lawsuit was filed May 1, 2018, by Texas and nine other states challenging the legality of the original 2012 DACA program as created under the Obama administration.
+State of Texas, et al., v.
+The United States of America, et al., or Texas II is a lawsuit that was filed May 1, 2018, by Texas and nine other states challenging the legality of the original 2012 DACA program as created under the Obama administration.
 The lawsuit raised several claims, including the allegation that the Department of Homeland Security (DHS) violated substantive and procedural aspects of the Administrative Procedures Act (APA) and the Take Care clause of the Constitution.

-In its July 16, 2021, decision, the court granted summary judgment based on plaintiffs' APA claims and declined to rule on the constitutional claim.
-The court vacated the June 15, 2012, DACA memorandum issued by former Secretary of Homeland Security Napolitano; remanded the memorandum to DHS for further consideration; and issued a permanent injunction prohibiting the government's continued administration of DACA and the reimplementation of DACA without compliance with the APA.
+In its July 16, 2021 decision, the court granted summary judgment based on plaintiffs' APA claims and declined to rule on the constitutional claim.
+The court vacated the June 15, 2012, DACA memorandum issued by former Secretary of Homeland Security Napolitano; remanded the memorandum to DHS for further consideration; and issued a permanent injunction prohibiting the government's continued administration of DACA and the reimplementation of

+DACA without compliance with the APA.
 However, noting the reliance interest of DACA recipients, employers, and others, the court temporarily stayed the portion of its order vacating the DACA memorandum with regard to individuals who had obtained DACA on or before July 16, 2021.